FIX: Blue screen after Windows 10/11 rollback

 The blue screen after Windows 10 rollback is a Blue Screen of Death error that upsets many users.
 However, there is a fast and efficient manner to solve it: use third-party software.

-We recommend you powerful technology that will safely repair and secure your computer.
-This software is the ideal tool for any PC user as it offers you important benefits.
+We recommend powerful technology that will safely repair and secure your computer.
+This kind of repair software is ideal for any PC user as it offers you important benefits.

 2. Deactivate Turbo memory driver